If you want to be known for your top-notch service, then you need to treat all customers like royalty. Rachel Miller explains how

 These are the customers you want to keep.
 So how do you reward them?
 And should you give everyone the same VIP treatment?

-"Businesses like John Lewis and Waitrose, that are known for their high levels of service, treat everyone the same, whether they spend £1 or £1,000, and that is one of their strengths," says Edwina Hughes, customer care guru and director of Eddy and Co.
-"For business-to-business firms, everyone should be a VIP too but at the coalface of business, there are always some customers that keep your business going.
-You often get a lot of turnover from one or two clients and they definitely need to be treated like VIPs."
+"Businesses that are known for their high levels of service, like John Lewis and Waitrose, treat everyone the same whether they spend £1 or £1,000, and that is one of their strengths," says Edwina Hughes, customer care guru and director of Eddy and Co.
+"For business-to-business firms everyone should be a VIP too, but there are always some customers that keep your business going.
+You often get a lot of turnover from one or two clients, and they definitely need to be treated like VIPs."

 The personal touch

 So how do you reward these important clients?
 You've got to give them the personal touch, says Hughes.
 Any reward you give them has to be thoughtful.
 One way to do this is to give them an experience, something you know they'll never forget and which they will always associate with you.
 "It could be a day at the races or a voucher for a spa day," advises Hughes.
 "If it is specifically aimed at them, it shows you are thinking about them."